hasura/graphql-engine/docs/graphql/manual/business-logic/index.rst

 Hasura GraphQL engine provides instant GraphQL APIs over the tables and views of any Postgres database by auto-generating the CRUD resolvers.
 However, sometimes you may need additional resolvers to support some use cases.

-Here are a couple of common use cases and examples of the resultant queries that are possible when these use cases have been implemented:
+Here are a couple of common use cases:

 - Customizing mutations (e.g. running validations before inserts)